Pandora-Finance/Jobs/Full-stack-developer.md

 Our engineers are also inventors of the company and responsible for leading multiple initiatives for building and testing complex applications.
 You will work as part of the product team in a fast paced environment with changing needs and requirements to develop solutions, communicate progress, technical issues and their resolutions.

 - Develop new products and iterate on user-facing features for web and mobile applications.
-- Develop new backend and API functionality to support front-end.
+- Develop new backend and API functionality to support front-end(VueJs/ReactJs).
 - Work closely with designers to maintain user-centric focus.
 - Support existing projects/applications.
 - Create modular code and libraries for future usage.